-Maintenance hangars provide equipment and personnel with a weather-protected shelter for inspection, servicing, and maintenance of squadron aircraft as well as emergency shelter for operational aircraft.
+Maintenance hangars provide equipment and personnel with a weather-protected shelter for inspection, servicing, maintenance, and emergency shelter for operational aircraft as well as general administration of squadron operations.

-Armament Storage
+Aircraft Armament Storage

 Armament storage provides space and utilities to perform maintenance on bomb racks, wing and centerline pylons, missile launchers, and adapters.